So dessert hummus seems to be all the rage lately.

 So this Clean Eating Snickerdoodle Hummus contains only six pantry ingredients, but packs a punch in the flavor department.

-Believe it or not this dip actually tastes like the real deal.
+Believe it or not this gluten free dip actually tastes like the real deal.
 Cookies anyone? 😉

 The hubs…he just kept eating it and eating it.